Translator (Innu-Aimun): Rose Gregoire

 Place: Sheshatshiu, Labrador

-Franziska von Rosen: Could we start with you telling us your name and where you are from?
+Franziska von Rosen: Can we start with your name and a bit about your background?

 * * *